 Lifeguard One, Two, Three, Four, and Five are in service twenty-four hours a day, seven days a week.
-They have a service radius of approximately one hundred twenty miles from their bases.
+They have a service radius of approximately 150 miles from their bases.

 All helicopters are leased from Air Methods Corporation in Englewood, Colorado.
 Pilots and mechanics are employees of Air Methods Corp.

-Virtually all the pilots all have military experience, many having seen combat in Viet Nam and Desert Storm.
+Most pilots have military experience, many having seen combat in Viet Nam and Desert Storm.
 All have several thousand hours experience as pilot-in-command and have undergone extensive training to enable them to fly in the unique environment of the Rocky Mountains.

 The pilot's chief responsibility is the safe operation of the aircraft.
 All decisions regarding "go or no go" are strictly his.
 All helicopter operations are under "visual flight rules" (VFR), so weather factors will significantly affect a pilot's decision.

 Each helicopter is capable of carrying one adult patient and two care providers, in addition to the pilot.
 An isolette can be carried instead of the adult stretcher.
 In rare situations, two adult patients may be carried, but this is dependent on many factors, e.g., altitude, air temperature, and total weight.
 It is our policy to not carry family members aboard the helicopters.